SAP-samples/teched2023-IN261/exercises/ex4/README.md

 ## Exercise 4.2 Produce and Consume events via a topic

-You might have already noticed that there is not only a Subscriber section in Try Me !
+You might have already noticed that there is not only a Subscriber section in Try Me!
 There is a Publisher Section as well.
 If you want to you can try to publish a few events or messages as well.
 These events go via the brokers.

 1. Go to the publisher and connect